brunosabot/streamline-card/README.md

 ##### 🧩 Editor behavior: ordering & grouping

 The visual editor now uses the metadata to organize fields intuitively:
--Natural discovery – variables are initially discovered by scanning [[var]] in your template.
+	- Natural discovery – variables are initially discovered by scanning [[var]] in your template.
--Ordering of elements – use order: (number).
+	- Ordering of elements – use order: (number).
 Lower = earlier.
 Falls back to natural order.
--Grouping of elements – add group: (string) to place related variables together.
+	- Grouping of elements – add group: (string) to place related variables together.
 Ungrouped appear first.
--Ordering of groups – use group_order: (number).
+	- Ordering of groups – use group_order: (number).
 Ungrouped default = -1 (first); groups default = 1000 unless set.
--Rendered UI – one expandable section per group; the first section is expanded by default.
+	- Rendered UI – one expandable section per group; the first section is expanded by default.

 3. **Default Values (Optional):**
    These are values that will be used if not specified when using the template.